-he formal channel for seeking further information is the CCF HQ - email is normally best (ccf@caterhamschool.co.uk).
+The formal channel for seeking further information is the CCF HQ - email is normally best (ccf@caterhamschool.co.uk).
 Alternatively, Capt Mathew Owen, OC Army as well as Teacher in Classics, should be able to answer most questions on training (mathew.owen@caterhamschool.co.uk).

 But the best way to find out more is to speak to those involved.
-Talk to Capt Jones when you see him around school; chat to Sixth Form cadets; and ask friends in years above what they've been doing.
+Talk to Capt White or Flt Lt Hillier (Physics) when you see them around school; chat to Sixth Form cadets; and ask friends in years above what they've been doing.

-inally, don't worry if you don't think you understand everything about us yet.
+Finally, don't worry if you don't think you understand everything about us yet.
 We will give you lots of information at the start of next term as well as arming your parents with a comprehensive information pack about life in Corps.